bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 @codepen
 @highlight 82-84,only

-## Exercise: Listen to Changes on the State and City formControls and console log their value
+## Exercise: Listen to Changes on the State and City formControls and log their value to the console

 ### The problem